jan-codex/Data-Analysis-using-Power-BI-and-MySQL/README.md

 ## 📈 Project Overview

 This project is a comprehensive marketing analytics case study for **CodeX**, a German beverage company seeking to expand its energy drink brand in the Indian market.
-The project is based on a real-world **resume challenge** and simulates the role of a marketing data analyst (Peter Pandey) tasked with transforming raw survey data into actionable business insights for the company’s Chief Marketing Officer (CMO).
+The project is based on a real-world **resume challenge** and simulates the role of a marketing data analyst tasked with transforming raw survey data into actionable business insights for the company’s Chief Marketing Officer (CMO).

 **Objective:**
 Analyze survey responses from 10,000+ participants across 10 Indian cities to uncover consumer preferences, market trends, and actionable recommendations that will drive brand awareness, market share, and product development for CodeX.